SeisComP/seiscomp/doc/base/style-guide.rst

 General principles
 ------------------

-- If possible, keep line lengths under 80 characters.
+* If possible, confine lines to 80 characters.
-- It eases later editing if sentences in the raw RST start on a new line, even though they will flow together in the finished document.
+* It eases later editing if sentences in the raw RST start on a new line, even though they will flow together in the finished document.
-- It is helpful if long text objects such as HTML link text each appear on their own line.
+* It is helpful if long text objects such as HTML link text each appear on their own line.